 The Complaints Manager, The Complaints Department, Thames Valley Area Team, Jubilee House, 5510 John Smith Drive, Oxford Business Park South, Cowley, Oxford, OX4 2LH.

 We would hope to resolve most complaints informally within the Practice.
 If you make an oral complaint and the matter is resolved to your satisfaction no later than the next working day, then it is not subject to the regulations and the matter will be treated as closed.

 If you make an oral complaint which can not be resolved by the next working day, it will be subject to the complaints regulations and will be recorded in the Practice Complaints Register.
 We will then write to you in acknowledgement, with an outline of your complaint.

 You may prefer to put your complaint in writing.
 If so, please address your written complaint to the Management Team who are the persons responsible for managing our complaints procedure here at the practice.

 We aim to acknowledge your complaint in three working days.
 If you have chosen to write directly to NHS England, the practice will accept any request from NHS England to handle your complaint and will write to you acknowledging your complaint 3 working days following receipt of the request from NHS England.

 Investigating Your Complaint

 The practice will undertake a full investigation into your complaint.
-If your complaint concerns a member of staff or administrative error, Ms Saini will investigate and liaise with you.
-If your complaint concerns a clinical staff, Dr Fairley will investigate and reply to you.
-If your complaint concerns either Ms Saini or Dr Fairley, another senior person will be assigned to follow it through.
+If your complaint concerns a member of the PCC/Admin team, the practice management team will investigate and reply to you.
+If your complaint is clinical one of the partners will investigate and respond.